Spjutbräken ormbunke inomhus skötsel

 Plant in airy, well-drained soil, preferably a mix for green plants, like our peat-free soil.
 During spring and summer you can give weak nutrition every other week.
 Repot every other year, especially if the roots start to fill the pot.

-Fern in a pot outdoors, is that possible?
+Boston fern in a pot outdoors, is that possible?

 Yellowing or drying leaves are usually caused by drought, dry air or too much sun.
 Cut off any damaged parts and adjust watering.
 Also keep an eye on the humidity, especially during the winter.

-How do I make spear ferns grow bushy?
+How do I make nephrolepsis grow bushy?

 To make a fern plant grow denser, you can stimulate it by cutting away older shoots and giving the plant even access to light and water.
 A large fern also needs more space, so don't choose a pot that is too small.

-Spear fern spreads via small shoots from the base.
+Boston fern spreads via small shoots from the base.
 When replanting, you can carefully divide the plant to get multiple plants.
 Look for new small leaves or rooted side shoots at the edge of the pot.

-Types of bracken, are there different varieties?
+Types of nephrolepsis, are there different varieties?

 There are several fern varieties, but Nephrolepis exaltata 'Duffy' is one of the most popular.
 It has slightly smaller, denser leaves and is particularly suitable as an indoor fern in smaller spaces.